damiencrone/quallm/README.md

 ollama pull phi3.5
 ```

 If using cloud-hosted LLMs, you will likely need to create an account and set up an API key with your chosen provider.
-For further details on setting up different LLMs with different providers, refer to the [Instructor](https://python.useinstructor.com/integrations/) documentation on integrations with specific LLM providers.
+The easiest way to use a cloud provider will be to initialize a client with `LLMClient.from_litellm()`.

 ## Usage